vandit-bera/Authentication-Using-MERN-Stack/README.md

 ## Time

-For this project I took around `3 to 4 minutes` to complete it.
+For this project I took around `3 to 4 hours` to complete it.

 <br>